jace-kline/thesis/thesis.md

 [Table: VARNODES (stripped)]

+For X in INT, FLOAT, POINTER, ARRAY, STRUCT, UNION...
+[Table: VARNODES (metatype=X) (stripped)]

+[Table: Fraction of metatype with match level (stripped)] - for each metatype, sum varnodes (across all programs) that match each match level & divide by the number of varnodes with that metatype

 Table XX shows the a breakdown of the match level of each high-level varnode present in the ground truth when compared to varnodes inferred by the decompiler.
-We note that *NO_MATCH* indicates that no part of the ground truth varnode was recovered by the decompiler and thus refers to a miss.

-avg comparison score = 80.8%
-add column : fraction of varnodes partially recovered average fraction of varnodes partially recovered = 98.5% add column : fraction of varnodes exactly recovered average fraction of varnodes exactly recovered = 37.7%
+In addition, we show the average comparison score, the fraction of varnodes partially recovered (recovered at any level above *NO_MATCH*), and the fraction of varnodes exactly recovered (recovered at level *MATCH*).
+We observe that, across the 15 benchmarks, the average varnode comparison score is 80.8%, the average fraction of varnodes partially recovered is 98.5%, and the average fraction of varnodes exactly recovered is 37.7%.

-[Table: Metatype vs match level] - for each metatype, sum varnodes (across all programs) that match each match level
+In table XX-YY, we show the same data for varnodes grouped by metatype.
+We derive that ...
+In table ZZ, we summarize this information by showing the breakdown of varnode comparison levels by metatype across all 15 benchmarks.
+This shows us that metatype X is most accurately inferred relative to the number of ground truth varnodes with this metatype.
+We see that metatype Y is the most relatively missed.

 ###### Debugged

 [Table: VARNODES (debug)]

+For X in INT, FLOAT, POINTER, ARRAY, STRUCT, UNION...
+[Table: VARNODES (metatype=X) (debug)]

+[Table: Fraction of metatype with match level (debug)] - for each metatype, sum varnodes (across all programs) that match each match level & divide by the number of varnodes with that metatype

+We repeat our previous evaluation over the 15 benchmarks compiled with DWARF debug symbols.
+Overall, we observe a drastic improvement in inference performance when debugging symbols are included.

 ##### Decomposed Varnode Recovery